-In FY21, there were 21 new and 13 carried over public service contracts.
-With CDBG we were able to expend \$132,169.13, which, in turn, assisted at least 7,928 people, including at least 201 youth and 201 seniors.
-All contracts with funds remaining are carried over to FY22.
-With CDBG-CV, we expended \$193,713.02 on 8 public service contracts, which assisted 3,943 people, including 55 youth and 500 seniors.
+In FY22, there were 21 new and 14 carried over public service contracts.
+With CDBG we were able to expend \$165,797.86, which, in turn, assisted at least, 25,002 people, including at least 497 youth and 257 seniors.
+All contracts with funds remaining are carried over to FY23.
+With CDBG-CV, we expended \$71,154.63 on 4 public service contracts, which assisted 457 people.

-Table2a: FY21 Public Services Financial Summary for CDBG
+Table2a: FY22 Public Services Financial Summary for CDBG

-Agency CDBG Funding Available CDBG Funds Spent Number Assisted Program Impact Bentley Academy Charter School Teacher Home Visits \$8,000.00 \$0 - This program was put on hold during COVID-19.
-Funding to be carried over to FY22.
-Boys & Girls Club Remote Learning/After School Program \$9,900.00 \$9,900.00 45 youth Provided all day remote learning hubs for children who could not accomplish remote learning from home during COVID-19 due to a parent working or language barriers.
-Catholic Charities Homeless Prevention Program \$9,900.00 \$9,900.00 39 persons Assisted 14 households with avoiding eviction and homelessness through payment of rental arrearages to landlords.
-Each household also received budget counseling, information and referral and advocacy when needed.
-Citizens, Inc./Haven From Hunger Food Pantry \$9,900.00 \$9,900.00 1291 persons Provided food to 564 Salem families, July, 2020-March, 2021.
+1 4010241 1 CDDC ur o urriniur y 101 0220 Agency/Program CDBG Funding Available CDBG Funds Spent Number Assisted Program Impact Bentley Academy Charter School Teacher Home Visits \$8,000.00 \$0 - This program was put on hold during COVID-19.
+Funding to be carried over to FY23.
+Boys & Girls Club Remote Learning/After School Program \$9,900.00 \$9,900.00 117 youth Provided an after school program that offered academic, socialemotional, athletic and artistic development and programing for 117 Salem Youth ages 8 through 12 years old.
+Catholic Charities Homeless Prevention Program \$9,900.00 \$9,900.00 29 persons Assisted 29 persons (12 families) to avoid eviction through payment of rental arrearages to landlords.
+Each head of household received budget counseling, information, referrals and advocacy, when needed.
+Citizens, Inc./Haven From Hunger Food Pantry \$9,900.00 \$9,900.00 1,023 persons Provided food to 1,023 Salem families, July, 2021-December, 2021.

-Agency CDBG Funding CDBG Funds Number Assisted Program Impact Available Spent Assisted Disability Resource Center \$4,800.00 \$4,800.00 26 disabled persons/ households Provided individual independent living services and information and referral on housing issues to Salem residents.
-They assisted 12 Salem residents to complete the champ application and 5 Salem residents to complete the Section 8 application.
+Agency CDBG Funding Available CDBG Funds Spent Number Assisted Program Impact Disability Resource Center \$4,800.00 \$4,800.00 27 disabled persons/ households Provided individual independent living services and information and referral on housing issues to Salem residents.
+Individual living services, information and referrals on housing issues was provided to 27 Salem residents.
+Six Salem residents were supported in gaining housing of which 4 were homeless.
 12 virtual Housing Options workshops were held, along with a Tenants Rights Workshop and an Affordable, Accessible and Available Housing Workshop.
-Two Salem residents were supported in gaining housing.
 H.A.W.C.
-Advocacy Services for Domestic Violence Victims \$9,900.00 \$9,900.00 44 persons Provide an Advocacy Services for Domestic Violence Victims Program that provides crisis intervention and services including safety planning, domestic violence education, support in obtaining medical and mental health care for adults and their children, and case management support in identifying permanent housing, applying for public benefits, and seeking employment.
-20 adults and 24 children obtained medical and/or mental health services.
-12 adults received assistance identifying permanent housing, 10 adults received assistance applying for public benefits and 6 adults received assistance locating employment.
-Inversant Salem Families College Savings Program \$7,000.00 \$0 12 existing enrolled youth The agency suspended new enrollment due to COVID-19.
-They are providing services virtually with existing participants.
-Funding to be carried over to FY22.
-LEAP for Education \$9,900.00 \$9,900.00 24 youth They agency provided a virtual College Success Program for high school juniors and seniors that focuses on career choices and post-secondary education opportunities, as well as Teen Center programs, including social justice group, writing club, brothers for success and sisters for success.
-53 applications to colleges/universities and 8 applications for college financial aid were completed and submitted.
-2 college entrance exams were completed.
-17 students participated in either an academic enrichment or service learning activity.
+Advocacy Services for Domestic Violence Victims \$9,900.00 \$9,900.00 45 persons Provided 45 adults and children with creative coping groups where they learned resilience building and coping skills through art and play activities, story series groups focusing on identifying emotions and attunement between parent and child, sessions with a therapy dog as well as special holiday programing at HAWC's emergency shelter to facilitate positive bonding with parents and their children.
+LEAP for Education \$9,900.00 \$9,900.00 22 youth They agency provided a College Success Program for 22 high school juniors and seniors that focuses on career choices and post-secondary education opportunities.
+These students submitted 75 college or financial aid applications and all high school seniors were accepted to a post secondary school.
+In addition to college success activities, students participated in Teen Center programs where they received homework support, writing club, two mentoring programs, brothers for success and sisters for success as well as a Social Justice mentoring program which supports students of color.